jnorthrup/bitset/README.md

 Implementation of the XOrShift64 pseudo-random number generation algorithm providing means to randomize BitSets efficiently.

 ### DensityXOrShift
-Variant of XOrShift whose generated bits have a specified chance of being in the live state.
+Variant of XOrShift whose generated bits have a specified chance of being in the live state, or "density".